shannawn/shannonaw/brain-doodles/being-smart.md

 I think to be smart, you always have to be able to explain your thoughts to others.
 And those people have to react to them in some way - not eye rolling but engage with it.
 So maybe being smart needs external validation.

 If someone just had interesting thoughts and never shared them, are they smart?
 Yes.
-I think.
+I think?

 So does smart literally just mean having new thoughts?
 And don't we all do that probably all the time?
 Every single fucking human lives in a unique environment with unique challenges and experiences.
 And yes, of course, there's still the shared human experience.
 But, odds are everyone has had a new, interesting thought at least once.
 And if you have one new, interesting thought in your life, is that enough to be smart?
 Probably.
 Might depend on the thought - but yeah.